 “Absolutely stunning… The Mother-In-Law has so many layers, I’ll be thinking about it for a long time.
 I pride myself in being able to figure out ‘who-dunnit’.
 This time I didn’t.” —New York Times bestselling author Heather Gudenkauf

 "Sally Hepworth writes compelling, compassionate novels with characters you come to know and love.
 She is one of my favorite Australian writers.” —Liane Moriarty, New York Times bestselling author of Big Little Lies

 The Secrets of Midwives

 “The Secrets of Midwives is women's fiction at its finest.
 Sally Hepworth has written a wonderfully satisfying story about three generations of midwives.
-It's touching, tender and obviously meticulously researched, giving the reader a fascinating window into the amazing world of midwifery.
-A delightful read.” ―Liane Moriarty, author of The Husband's Secret
+It's touching, tender and obviously meticulously researched…a delightful read.” ―Liane Moriarty, New York Times bestselling author of The Husband's Secret